LucaTedeschini/FeedForwardNN/README.md

 - [X] Testing the network over the MNIST challenge
 - [ ] Batched input and propagation
 - [ ] Performance analysis and sum up

+# README
+To MNIST dataset has been zipped.
+To run the code, unzip it inside the MNIST folder